Patrick-Dolan/audiophile-ecommerce-website/README.md

 * Understanding of reducers: I deepened my understanding of reducers and how they work, which improved my overall state management skills.

-* Cleaner code: Using useReducer led to cleaner and more readable code, as I avoided the boilerplate often associated with Redux.
+* Cleaner code: Using `useReducer` led to cleaner and more readable code, as I avoided the boilerplate often associated with Redux.

 **Using `useContext` for Cart System**

 Since this project is an e-commerce site, I utilized the `useContext` hook to create a cart system.
 Through this implementation, I learned how to:

-* Share state globally: useContext enabled me to share state across multiple components without the need for prop drilling, simplifying the state management for the cart.
+* Share state globally: `useContext` enabled me to share state across multiple components without the need for prop drilling, simplifying the state management for the cart.

-* Combine with useReducer: I effectively combined useContext with useReducer to manage the cart's state in a centralized and efficient manner.
+* Combine with `useReducer`: I effectively combined `useContext` with `useReducer` to manage the cart's state in a centralized and efficient manner.

 * Manage complex state: Implementing the cart system helped me understand how to handle complex state logic, including adding, removing, and updating items in the cart.